vinoezelur/stash/_excerpts/07_Bharathi.md

 <br />
 <hr>

-This is another one of {{ page.source }}'s poems, which has inspired me everytime i read it.
+This is another one of {{ page.source }}'s poems, which melts me everytime i read it.